-We have an exciting opportunity for 18-30 year-old Muslims from Huddersfield, Batley, Dewsbury, Manchester, Bradford, Bolton and London to apply to be part of our ‘Pathways into Politics’ programme.
+We have an exciting opportunity for 18-30 year-old Muslims from Huddersfield, Batley, Dewsbury, Manchester, Bradford, Bolton, London and surrounding areas to apply to be part of our ‘Pathways into Politics’ programme.

 Pathways into Politics is a programme aimed at developing the political literacy, leadership and communication skills of young British Muslims through regular engagement with political leaders from a range of backgrounds.

 We are looking for young people with a genuine interest in political issues who are looking to further develop their skills and knowledge in order to create change within their communities and/or wider society.
 We welcome applications from individuals at different stages of their career who may benefit from this opportunity.

 The first part of the programme is planned for January 2021 (final dates TBC).
 This will be a two-day online conference aimed at improving the political literacy, communication and confidence of participants.
 The conference will be made up of a series of meetings with UK-based and international political leaders.
 Speakers may include local and national politicians, journalists, members of civil society organisations and diplomats.
 Last year’s conference included meetings with: Amro Hussain, director of the APPG on Freedom of Religion or Belief; Dominic Grieve QC and John Grogan, former MPs; Sir Jeremy Greenstock, former UK Permanent Representative at the UN; and Hauwa Shehu, head of the CPS Muslim Network.